-• Small Purchase

-- Small Purchases may not be made if the goods or services are available 1) by City Warehouse and can be obtained from those inventories, 2) from preestablished City-wide Price Agreements, or 3) under the Office Supplies contract. - Small Purchases shall be made from local vendors unless it is not feasible or cost prohibitive.
+- Small Purchase - Small Purchase threshold is outlined in Administrative Instruction 3-3. - Small Purchases may not be made if the goods or services are available 1) by City Warehouse and can be obtained from those inventories, 2) from preestablished City-wide Price Agreements, or 3) under the Office Supplies contract.

+- Small Purchases shall be made from local vendors unless it is not feasible or is cost prohibitive.
 Cost prohibitive means that, if a local vendor's price is within a 10 percent price range of a nonlocal vendor's price, City Departments should utilize the local option. - The Small Purchase methodology is not intended for repetitive purchases of the same item and/or with the same vendor; nor should purchases be split to stay under the threshold.
-If the same item is being purchased over a long period of time, the City Department should contact Purchasing to discuss the proper procurement methodology.

-Purchases by Quotation (RFQs)

-- Items over the small purchase limit can be obtained by a request for quotes. - A minimum of three quotes shall be obtained from local vendors If fewer than three quotes are obtained or cannot be obtained from local vendors, documentation reflecting the efforts made shall be part of the backup documentation.

-Competitive Sealed Bids (RFBs)

-Items shall be made by competitive sealed bid.
+If the same item is being purchased over a long period of time, the City Department should contact Purchasing to discuss the proper procurement methodology. - Purchases by Quotation (RFQs) - Items over the small purchase limit can be obtained by a request for quotes up to the amount defined in $\frac{55-5-27}{5}$ of the Ordinance. - A minimum of three quotes shall be obtained from local vendors.
+If fewer than three quotes are obtained or cannot be obtained from local vendors, documentation reflecting the efforts made shall be part of the backup documentation. - Competitive Sealed Bids (RFBs) - Items over the RFQ limits as defined in § 5-5-28 of the Ordinance shall be made by competitive sealed bid.
 RFBs require detailed specifications regarding the good or service required.

-• Requests for Proposals (RFPs)

-- RFPs shall be conducted in accordance with Section 5-5-30.
-There is no dollar limit requirement for RFPs.
-The purpose of an RFP is to obtain the best value of a good or service where low-cost is not the determining factor. - Services that are considered Professional or Technical in nature have their own limits.
+The City Department should work with the Purchasing Division on developing specifications. - Requests for Proposals (RFPs) - RFPs shall be conducted in accordance with § 5-5-30.
+The purpose of an RFP is to obtain the best value of a good or service where low-cost is not the determining factor. - Services that are considered Professional or Technical in nature have their own limits as defined in § 5-5-29.
 Professional/Technical services are services performed by or under the direction of a licensed professional, other professional technician, or other person with technical training.
-An example would be the need for an Accounting Firm to audit the financial position of the City.
+An example would be the need for an accounting firm to audit the financial position of the City.